dmfrodrigues/feup-plog-tp1/README.md

 This state can be obtained by consulting `sample-states/intermediate_state.pl` (from the root of the project), and calling `intermediate_state(GameState).`.

 #### Final state <!-- omit in toc -->

-As stated in the Game play section, when a player connects any two opposite sides of the game board or if a player cannot separate and move any stacks, it is a final state.
+As per the [game play section](#game-play), a state is final when a player connects any two opposite sides of the board,  or if a player has no valid moves.

-Example of a final state in Prolog:
 ```prolog
 gamestate(
     [ % Board